Jetison333/rotg/wagon.md

 Mexican Square Wave — Pass to another player.
 If passed through the entire player list in a round, the last to receive gains a marble, and chooses a new type of wave for this to be named.

 Croissant — it's edible and delicious

+Genie in a lamp — a genie got stuck in this lamp somehow. we tried to get it out by rubbing the lamp but it didn't work

 ## Destroyed (Museum)